J.D. Davis Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 20th in MLB.
+- The Pirates pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.37 team ERA that ranks 18th among all MLB pitching staffs.
+- The Pirates' 4.34 team ERA ranks 17th across all MLB pitching staffs.

-- Pirates pitchers combine to allow the third-fewest home runs in baseball (93 total, one per game).
+- The Pirates give up the second-fewest home runs in baseball (94 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.